 Principal Component Analysis

 Analysis of individuals.
 Analysis of variables.
 Visual representation of the information.
 Dimensionality reduction.
 Supplementary information.
-Singular value decomposition.
+Singular value and spectral value decomposition.

 Multidimensional Scaling